bernardo-sb/sword-health-mle-challange/docs/Question_2a.md

 ### Handling Rejections

 This example shows how the chat handles rejections.
-We purposly provide an empty feedback to show how the app handles it.
+We purposely provide an empty feedback to show how the app handles it.

 1. The app starts a new chat session with the base prompt and session data.
 2. The LLM generates a message, which is displayed to the therapist.